What you’ll get

 All benefits, pensions and allowances are paid into an account, such as a bank account.

-- Maternity Allowance is paid every two or four weeks
+- Maternity Allowance is paid every 2 or 4 weeks

 Effect on benefits or tax credits

-Maternity Allowance won’t affect your tax credits but it will affect how much you get for:
+Maternity Allowance won’t affect you tax credits but it will affect how much you get for:

 - Employment and Support Allowance